SOLAS-TTRPG/SOLAS/README.md

 These spells represent things that a character can do with little concentration.

+### Dancing Lights
+- **Concentration**
+- Range: 24 Tiles
+- Duration: 1 Minute

+You create up to four torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration.
+You can also combine the four lights into one glowing vaguely humanoid form of Medium size.
+Whichever form you choose, each light sheds dim light in a two-tile radius.
+On your turn, you can move each light up to 60 feet to a new spot within range.

 ### Entangle
 - **Concentration**
 - Range: 12 Tiles